streamnative/oxia/docs/getting-started.md

 {"binary":false,"value":"my-value","version":{"version_id":0,"created_timestamp":1680220430128,"modified_timestamp":1680220430128,"modifications_count":0}}
 ```

+## Interacting by Go client

+Instead, you can write a Go application with [Oxia Go API](go-api.md).

 ## Using perf client

 If you want to do a quick assessment of the capacity of an Oxia cluster, you can use the provided `perf` tool, which
 generates some amount of traffic, based on the desired rate and read/write ratio.